Lighthouses of the Republic of Cyprus

 - 1892.
 Active; focal plane 16 m (52 ft); one long (1.5 s) white flash every

 15 s.
 15 m (49 ft) round masonry tower with lantern and gallery.
 Entire lighthouse

 the Hovorkas have a distant photo,

-near the lighthouse, and Google has a satellite
+a nice view from the sea is available, and Google has a satellite

 view.
 Cape Greco, the southeastern tip of Cyprus, is at the end of a long,

 slender peninsula.
 Located about 8 km (5 mi) southeast of Ayia Napa.
 Site